Multivariate expansivity theory and Pierce-Birkhoff conjecture: Diagonalization and sub-expansion of an expansion

-\begin{remark} The notion of the totient, the droppler effect and the diagonalization of an expansion may seem to be quite seperate disparate notion of the theory but the following Proposition indicates a subtle connection among these three. \end{remark}
+The notion of the totient, the Doppler effect and the diagonalization of an expansion may seem to be quite separate disparate notions of the theory but the following Proposition indicates a subtle connection among these three.